hello-jason/hellojason.net/src/blog/2015-05-16-1967-mustang-restoration-project.md

 date: 2015-05-16
 date_updated: 2015-06-25
 tags: blog
-excerpt: I have been restoring a 1967 Mustang Coupe with my father over the years, as time and life allows.
+description: I have been restoring a 1967 Mustang Coupe with my father over the years, as time and life allows.
 ---

 I have been restoring a 1967 Mustang Coupe with my father over the years, as time and life allows.
 This post will be updated as the build progresses.